-In its simplest form, concrete is a mixture of paste and aggregates, or rocks.
-The paste, composed of portland cement and water, coats the surface of the fine (small) and coarse (larger) aggregates.
+In its simplest form, cast-in-place (CIP) concrete is a mixture of paste and aggregates, or rocks.
+The paste, composed of portland or blended cement and water, coats the surface of the fine (small) and coarse (larger) aggregates.
 Through a chemical reaction called hydration, the paste hardens and gains strength to form the rock-like mass known as concrete.

 The key to achieving a strong, durable concrete rests in the careful proportioning and mixing of the ingredients.
 A mixture that does not have enough paste to fill all the voids between the aggregates will be difficult to place and will produce rough surfaces and porous concrete.
 A mixture with an excess of cement paste will be easy to place and will produce a smooth surface; however, the resulting concrete is not cost-effective and can more easily crack.

 Portland cement's chemistry comes to life in the presence of water.
 Cement and water form a paste that coats each particle of stone and sand—the aggregates.

 The quality of the paste determines the character of the concrete.
 The strength of the paste, in turn, depends on the ratio of water to cement.
 The water-cement ratio is the weight of the mixing water divided by the weight of the cement.
 High-quality concrete is produced by lowering the water-cement ratio as much as possible without sacrificing the workability of fresh concrete, allowing it to be properly placed, consolidated, and cured.

 A properly designed mixture possesses the desired workability for the fresh concrete and the required durability and strength for the hardened concrete.
 Typically, a mix is about 10 to 15 percent cement, 60 to 75 percent aggregate and 15 to 20 percent water.
 Entrained air in many concrete mixes may also take up another 5 to 8 percent.